Santa Ana River: American settlement

-Floods, droughts and legacy
+Floods, droughts, and legacy

 The Santa Ana River flooding in 1938, just downstream of Santa Ana Canyon.
 This view, taken by a Los Angeles Times photographer from a United Air Lines "Mainliner", shows flooded agricultural fields in central Orange County, with the Pacific Ocean in the distance.

 Notwithstanding the increased prosperity in the 1860s, this decade was also the scene of a series of natural disasters.
 In the Great Flood of 1862, heavy rains dropped by a series of winter storms caused the Santa Ana to burst its banks, flooding thousands of acres of land and killing 20 to 40 people in the greatest flood it had experienced in recorded history.
-The levees along the river burst in many places, flooding part of the Inland Empire into a continuous body of water several miles wide stretching from the mouth of Santa Ana Canyon to where the river cuts through the Santa Ana Mountains.
+The levees along the river burst in many places, flooding part of the Inland Empire into a continuous body of water several miles wide, stretching from the mouth of Santa Ana Canyon to where the river cuts through the Santa Ana Mountains.
 Downstream in Orange County, the river overwhelmed nearly all the existing floodworks and transformed the coastal plain into a transient inland sea.
 The flow, now calculated as a 1,000-year flood, peaked at roughly 9000 m3/s, over half the average flow of the Mississippi River.
 Even after the flood, detrimental conditions continued in the region.
 For the two years following the flood, an intense drought caused the deaths of tens of thousands of head of livestock.
 Despite all of the hardships experienced in the three years, after conditions finally returned to normal, the Santa Ana River watershed again became a prospering agricultural region.
 The cities of Santa Ana and Riverside were established in 1869 and 1870, respectively.

-1934 and 1938 saw a further pair of devastating floods that in part brought an end to the area's citrus industry.
+1934 and 1938 saw a further pair of devastating floods that, in part, brought an end to the area's citrus industry.
 In the Los Angeles flood of 1938, the Santa Ana again burst its banks and flooded Anaheim and Orange in up to 4 ft of water, stripping away thousands of acres of rich topsoil and destroying many of the citrus groves.
-Almost 60 people were killed in the disaster and about 68400 acre of land were flooded, despite the fact that the flow in the river was only one-third of that of the 1862 flood.
-With the extreme damage from the floods, the U.S. Army Corps of Engineers made the decision to dam and concrete the river beginning in the 1940s, and declared it as the greatest flood hazard in the U.S. west of the Mississippi River.
+Almost 60 people were killed in the disaster, and about 68400 acre of land were flooded despite the fact that the flow in the river was only one-third of that of the 1862 flood.
+With the extreme damage from the floods, the U.S. Army Corps of Engineers made the decision to dam and concrete the river beginning in the 1940s, and they declared it the greatest flood hazard in the U.S. west of the Mississippi River.
 Prado Dam, built in 1941, was designed to capture floodwaters from the Inland Empire about 30 mi upstream from the river's mouth.
 The dam's impoundment, Prado Flood Control Basin, was designed to handle a 70-year flood.